asdlishoui/A-Basic-YOLO-Demo/README.md

 # A-Basic-YOLO-Demo
-This is a basic YOLO demo for object detection
+This is a basic YOLO demo for object detection with Kevin